 If you really believe you are able to know what people’s attitudes are, then you are in the mind-reading business.
 If you believe you are able to read minds when talking to people you are really talking to yourself. –Ferdinand Fournies

-You are team leader on a cross-functional team project that includes; Sue from finance, Jack from engineering, Brian from Quality Assurance, Stephanie from human resources, Terri is the customer representative, Tony from production and Mike (me) is the team coach…
+You are a team leader on a cross-functional team project that includes; Sue from finance, Jack from engineering, Brian from Quality Assurance, Stephanie from human resources, Terri is the customer representative, Tony from production, and Mike (me) is the team coach.

-- You: “Tony what is Brian’s deal with yawning during my presentations, he is really lazy.”
+- You: “Tony, what is Brian’s deal with yawning during my presentations?
+He is lazy.”

-- You: “I am going to have to talk with him about his laziness.”
+- You: “I will have to talk with him about his laziness.”

 - Tony: “Let me know how it goes.”

 - Brain: “Huh?
 What are you talking about lazy behavior in the meetings?
-I am early to every meeting with the expected quality reports, my tasks are turned in on-time, what do you mean lazy?”
+I am early to every meeting with the expected quality reports, and my tasks are turned in on time; what do you mean, lazy?”

-- You: “Brian you constantly yawn and everyone in the meeting sees it.
-I spoke with several team members and they told me you yawn in other meetings.
-This lazy behavior is really derailing the effectiveness of this project.
+- You: “Brian, you constantly yawn, and everyone in the meeting sees it.
+I spoke with several team members, and they told me you yawn in other meetings.
+This lazy behavior is derailing the effectiveness of this project.
 Perhaps you need more sleep or stronger coffee.
-It is not my job to make you excited…I am handling several BIG projects besides this one and management is on my ass to show progress, I cannot have you being lazy.”
+It is not my job to make you excited…I am handling several BIG projects besides this one, and management is on my ass to show progress; I cannot have you being lazy.”

-- Brian: “Lazy? my project work is consistently on-time and I received the Quality Assurance Employee of the month last month.
-Sorry if I yawn, that is not be being lazy it is just me yawning.”
+- Brian: “Lazy?
+My project work is consistently on-time, and I received the Quality Assurance Employee of the month last month.
+Sorry if I yawn; that is not being lazy; it is just me yawning.”

 - You: “This lazy behavior of yours has to STOP!
-Otherwise I have not choice but to deselect you from this project.
+Otherwise, I have no choice but to deselect you from this project.
 That is all; I expect you to be less lazy in our future meetings.
-GOOD BYE!”
+GOODBYE!”

 What happened here?

 Management mind-reading.
-If you believe you are able to read peoples minds when you are talking with them, you are really talking to yourself.
-You are projecting your thoughts onto their behaviors, into the conversation, because you obviously know what they are thinking!
+If you believe you can read people’s minds when talking with them, you are talking to yourself.
+You are projecting your thoughts onto their behaviors into the conversation because you know what they are thinking!

-An indicator that this is happening is when the person you are talking to is not responding to what you are talking about.
-You have already made up your mind what you are going to say, and the other person’s responses and not needed in your conversation.
+An indicator is when the person you are talking to is not responding to what you are talking about.
+You have already made up your mind about what you will say, and the other person’s responses and not needed in your conversation.

-- Is this really worth my time and effort?
+- Is this worth my time and effort?

-- Are they displaying any (-T) extreme negative temperaments that are affecting them getting their work done, and team members getting their work done?
+- Are they displaying any (-T) extreme negative temperaments affecting them getting their work done and team members getting their work done?

-If you still feel it is necessary then arrange a 1 on 1 meeting with this person.
-BTW going to co-workers and forcing your interpretations onto them, is also a disaster and only churns the rumor mill.
+If you still feel it necessary, arrange a 1 on 1 meeting with this person.
+BTW going to co-workers and forcing your interpretations onto them is also a disaster and only churns the rumor mill.